sxotte/ansible/ansHashiVault/README.md

 ## sshSetup.yml

+sshSetup.yml requires:
+hosts.yml.

-sshSetup.yml requires hosts.yml, there are a number of variables in here that will need to be updated to match the operating environment. specifically ansible_user, ansible_password, remote_machine_username and remote_machine_password.
+hosts.yml contains a number of variables in here that will need to be updated to match the operating environment. specifically ansible_user, ansible_password, remote_machine_username and remote_machine_password.

 run this playbook with